gcpantazis/grunt-images/README.md

-# grunt-crusher
+#grunt-crusher

-A grunt plugin that will straight-up crush some images.
+A grunt plugin that will straight-up crush some images. **Very alpha.**

-Right now I've only added 24-bit > 8-bit crushing.
-Goal is to integrate all the different smashers/smushers/crunchers that you could possibly need for all image types.
+By "very alpha", I mean that you should be sure you're not pointing it at any images that don't have backups / can't be regenerated easily.
+For your own safety.

+Currently: Uses `pngnq` for PNG quantization, `pngoptim` for trimming excess data out of the files.

 ##How to use